VISIT STOCKBRIDGE, MA OFFERING OUTDOOR ACTIVITIES, SHOPPING, DINING, LODGING, AND HISTORY ALL IN A SMALL-TOWN NEW ENGLAND SETTING

 EMBRACE OUTDOOR ADVENTURE, RENEWAL AND HEALTH

-From hiking the trails of the Laurel Hill Association to enjoying activities of the Stockbridge Bowl, Stockbridge has outdoor fun for all ages.
+From hiking the trails of the Laurel Hill Association to enjoying activities of the Stockbridge Bowl, to Skiing at nearby Otis Ridge Ski Area, Stockbridge has outdoor fun for all ages.
 Throughout the year, the lake is extensively used by canoers, kayakers, sailers, swimmers and fishermen.
 The Bowl, when frozen, is incredibly popular place for ice skating, snow shoeing and ice fishing.

 Click here to see outdoor adventures #intheberkshires.